 However methanogens have also been associated with periodontitis, diverticulitis, anorexia, obesity, and they have also been found in greater levels in elite cyclists compared to amateur cyclists.
 And most interestingly in this scenario the elite cyclists weren’t constipated.

-Testing For Methane Producing Archaea
+Testing For Methane SIBO

 There are two tests that may be helpful when suffering with digestive complaints, such as constipation.

-Secondly, breath testing used to assess for small intestinal bacterial overgrowth, or SIBO for short, (a common cause of Irritable Bowel Syndrome) will look at both hydrogen and methane gases.
+Firstly, breath testing used to assess for small intestinal bacterial overgrowth, or SIBO for short, (a common cause of Irritable Bowel Syndrome) will look at both hydrogen and methane gases.
 When methane is elevated, especially throughout the test, it may indicate an overgrowth of archaea in the large intestine.
 Click here to order a breath test to assess for SIBO.

 Methanogens in humans: potentially beneficial or harmful for health, Appl Microbiol Biotechnol.
 2018 Apr;102(7):3095-3104